JStormrage/Medical-NCP/README.md

 > As a baseline this was created for the country of Romania and its 41 counties.

-The concept is simple, this is a server designed for direct communication and coordination useable by any client app, or web browser.
+The concept is simple, this is a server designed for direct communication, sharing of vital data and coordination useable on any client phone, tablet, laptop or PC discord app, or a simple web browser.
 With levels of access and permissions based on the users role:
 - Donator
 - Volunteer
 - Nurse